metacpan/metacpan-cpan-extracted/distros/D/Data-Table-Text/README.md

 ## numberOfCpus($scale)

-Number of cpus scaled by an optional factor - but only if you have nproc.
-If you do not have nproc but do have a convenient way for determining the number of cpus on your system please let me know.
+Number of [CPUs](https://en.wikipedia.org/wiki/Central_processing_unit) scaled by an optional factor - but only if you have nproc.
+If you do not have nproc but do have a convenient way for determining the number of [CPUs](https://en.wikipedia.org/wiki/Central_processing_unit) on your system please let me know.

        Parameter  Description
     1  $scale     Scale factor